Ximelay/amnezia-panel/README.md

 **Important**: The password you set here is temporary.
 Upon first login, the web panel will require you to change it before you can access any functionality.

 > 🔐 Security of administrative scripts
 > Both `setup-root.sh` and the recovery script `reset-root.sh` are protected by a `ROOT_SECRET` environment variable.
-This secret is automatically generated during deployment using `openssl rand -base64 32` and stored in the `.env` file.
+This secret is automatically generated during deployment and stored in the `.env` file.
 The scripts will only execute if the provided secret matches the one on record.
-This ensures that:
->
-> - No one can run these scripts without access to the server's file system.
-> - Remote code execution or web-based attacks cannot trigger privilege escalation.

 #### Lost access?